Free audio transcriber comparison ranking 6 online tools by accuracy in 2026

 For technical users who want Whisper's accuracy without local setup, OpenAI's API charges $0.006 per minute — and new accounts receive $5 in free credits (approximately 833 minutes of transcription).
 After that, it costs less than one dollar per hour of audio.

 Free tier: ~833 minutes of credit on new accounts.
+After that, pay-as-you-go at $0.006/minute with no monthly minimum.

 Side-by-Side Comparison